estadistika/estadistika.github.io/_posts/2019-11-01-TensorFlow 2.0-Building Classifier using Low Level APIs.md

 In my next article, I will likely start on TensorFlow Probability, which extends the TF core APIs by incorporating Bayesian approach to modeling and statistical analyses.
 Otherwise, I will touch on modeling image datasets, or present new topic.

 ### Complete Codes
 If you are impatient, here is the complete code excluding the plots.
-These should work after installing the required libraries:
+This should work after installing the required libraries:
 <script src="https://gist.github.com/alstat/8e5af440bc199b8ee8dfc53056c848ec.js"></script>

 ### References